WenjuanW/Post-Stroke_30-day_Mortality_Prediction-1/README.md

 The script imports a validation dateset (validation.csv) and generates the following:

-1. Evaluate discrimination (area under the ROC curve (AUC)) of the pre-trained models on the validation dataset;
+1. Evaluate the Brier Score of the pre-trained models on the validation dataset;
-2. Evaluate the Brier Score of the pre-trained models on the validation dataset;
+2. Evaluate discrimination (area under the ROC curve (AUC)) of the pre-trained models on the validation dataset;
 3. Evaluate calibration (calibration-in-the-large, calibration slop and calibration plots) on the validation dataset;
-4. Generate the decision curve with net benefit at every probability thresthold;
+4. Analysis of the decision curves showing net benefit at every probability threshold.
-5. Export the above results in a file

 Note:
 * The code does not perform any training or cross-validation;
+* The code does not do imputation.
-* Imputation was done with median/mean values of each variable (default values are from the training set of the original model due to the assumption that the data for validation are not known beforehand);
+* Imputation could be done with median/mean values of each variable

 ## How to use this repository

-1. Prepare your validation dataset (named validation.csv) according to the below specification.
+1. Prepare your validation dataset according to the below specification;
-2. Run validation.R.
+2. Run validation_function.R using your own validation dataset;
-3. Email the resulting file to wenjuan.wang@kcl.ac.uk.
+3. We would appreciate if you emial the results to wenjuan.wang@kcl.ac.uk.

 ### Measures needed to validate these models

 #### Outcomes

-* The outcome is in-hospital 30-day mortality after stroke
+* The outcome is in-hospital 30-day mortality after stroke;
-* Each outcome is coded as 1 if the patient died within 30 days in hospital after stroke
+* Each outcome is coded as 1 if the patient died within 30 days in hospital after stroke;

-In the SSNAP sample (n=358588), the event rate was: 12.4%
+* In the SSNAP sample (n=358588), the event rate was: 12.4%.

 #### Required Variables